Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

       - Backspace key : Delete the current point and set the previous point as current
       - ESC key: Unselect all points.
     - Scalar Opacity Mapping: Opacity transfer function.
 Threshold mode: enabling threshold controls the transfer function using range sliders in addition to control points.
     - Scalar Color Mapping: Color transfer function.
+This section is not displayed for color (RGB or RGBA) volumes, as no scalar to color mapping is performed in this case (but each voxel's color is used directly).
     - Gradient Opacity: Gradient opacity transfer function.
 This controls the opacity according to how large a density gradient next to the voxel is.
     - Advanced:
       - Interpolation: Linear (default for scalar volumes) or nearest neighbor (default for labelmaps) interpolation.